-We met up with Aaron Spears at PASIC 2018 to discuss his life as drummer for some of the most successful acts in the music business.
-Aaron’s list of recording credits includes Gideon Band, Chrisette Michelle, Chamilionaire, David Cook, Joanne Rosario, Lil Wayne, Carrie Underwood, Jordin Sparks, Chaka Khan, Adam Lambert, Israel Houghton, Usher, The Backstreet Boys, Miley Cyrus and Britney Spears.
+We met up with Aaron Spears at PASIC 2018 to discuss his life as a drummer for some of the most successful acts in the music business.
+Aaron’s list of recording credits includes Gideon Band, Chrisette Michelle, Chamillionaire, David Cook, Joanne Rosario, Lil Wayne, Carrie Underwood, Jordin Sparks, Chaka Khan, Adam Lambert, Israel Houghton, Usher, The Backstreet Boys, Miley Cyrus and Britney Spears.

 Where do you take your inspiration from?

-Aaron Spears: For me inspiration comes in many different forms.
-Mostly it comes from music itself.
+Aaron Spears: For me, inspiration comes in many different forms.
+Mostly it comes from the music itself.
 I love all kinds of music, rock, hip-hop, R&B and pop.
 So that is probably one of the first forms of inspiration for me.
 I am also very much inspired by other musicians, especially drummers.
 I am inspired by the things they play and their imagination and creativity.
 Then also the things I see and feel and life in general.
 I think it is important to have balance and not be solely focused on music only.
 It is important to be able to enjoy simple things like your family, going to the movies, concerts or anything that you are into.

 How do you manage your schedule between recording, touring and flying all over the place for clinics?

 Aaron Spears: Balance is important for me to survive in the music industry.
 The industry can be very stressful with all the travelling and being away from your family.
 These things can wear you down if you do not maintain a healthy balance and being able to enjoy the little things.
 The balance between the going away and the coming back makes me appreciate both even more.

 When I watched your clinic last night it was very refreshing to see Aaron Spears play a Rihanna tune in a straight 4/4 groove.
 Is that part of the balance for you?